 - Marmot Meadows: A little over 1 mile into the trail, this offshoot will path take you to little platform areas where you can see Exit Glacier

-- The Cliffs: is the halfway point to the Harding Icefield.
+- The Cliffs are the halfway point to the Harding Icefield.
 It offers fantastic views of Exit Glacier and the tongue of Harding Icefield.

 After hiking, I was exhausted, and I just went straight to have dinner in town and crashed for the evening, dead tired but exhilarated.

-NOTE: If you choose not to hike the Harding Icefield hiking, you can choose many other awesome activities to do in Seward, that I have listed above.
+NOTE: If you choose NOT TO HIKE the Harding Icefield hiking during your 10-day Alaska itinerary, you can choose many other awesome activities to do in Seward that I have listed in this article.
+You have plenty of options for things to do in Seward, and you are not going to get bored.

 DAY 10: Exit Glacier Hike & Drive back to Anchorage